-Because my partner and I encourage our children to think critically, she’s able to comprehend her own mind and how it functions.
-Voices in the mind is really just our own voice.
+Because my husband and I encourage our children to think critically, she’s able to comprehend her own mind and how it functions.
+A voice in our mind is really just our own voice.
 Wow, how simple is that?
-It never had to be “God’s” voice or some other voice being downloaded into the psyche.
+It never had to be ‘God’s’ voice or some other voice being downloaded into the psyche.
 This is actually something that wouldn’t be far fetched.
-At this very moment, every word that I type is being spoken in my mind first.
+At this very moment, every word that I type is spoken in my mind first.

-So the next time you vocalize the words, “God said” or “God told me to tell you”, try to consider that there is no way to prove the words you are about to speak.
-INNER/OVER/UNDERstand that people living on this earth have a BIRTHRIGHT to tell you “No thank you” or “I don’t believe that.”
-And just because you are accustomed to people in your reality accepting the things that you say, it doesn’t make it okay.
-Once you venture outside of that box, you will soon realize the error of your ways.
+So, if you are a believer, the next time you vocalize the words, “God said” or “God told me to tell you”, try to consider that there is no way to prove the words you are about to speak.
+Accept the fact that people living on this earth have a BIRTHRIGHT to tell you “No thank you” or “I don’t believe that.”
+And just because you are accustomed to people in your reality not challenging the things that you say concerning a deity, it doesn’t make it okay.

-If you want to convince someone to do something because you want to be a helpful friend, then just say that!
+If you want to convince someone to do something because you want to be helpful or encouraging, then just say that!
 There is no need to use “God” to try to convince someone to believe the things that you say.
 This is a very manipulative tool that many are using to almost force a person to do what they say.
-And that’s completely out of line because now you aren’t allowing others to practice free will.
 If you can’t produce a recording of that voice to provide proof that something was whispered to you, then it may be best to refrain from telling others “God said.”